Skip to Content

 Patients who have isolated extramedullary relapse fare better than those who have relapse involving the marrow.
 In some studies, patients with combined marrow/extramedullary relapse have a better prognosis than those with a marrow relapse.[5,13]

 Time from diagnosis to relapse

 For patients with relapsed B-precursor ALL, early relapses fare worse than later relapses, and marrow relapses fare worse than isolated extramedullary relapses.
-For instance, survival rates after marrow relapse range from less than 20% for patients with marrow relapses occurring within 18 months from diagnosis to 40% to 50% for those whose relapses occur more than 36 months from diagnosis.[5,13]
+For example, survival rates range from less than 20% for patients with marrow relapses occurring within 18 months from diagnosis to 40% to 50% for those whose relapses occur more than 36 months from diagnosis.[5,13]

-Standard treatment options for reinduction therapy when cancer has recurred in the bone marrow include the following:
+Standard treatment options for first bone marrow relapse include the following:

 The potential benefit of mitoxantrone in relapsed ALL regimens requires further investigation.